kstka/telegram-publisher/README.md

   * the group delay has passed, and
   * the item's cooldown has passed.

-Old posts are deleted before new ones are published.
+Old posts are deleted before new ones are published if needed.

 ---